Unboxed-Software/solana-course/content/cpi-guard.md

 ### 5. Approve delegate

-The first CPI guard we'll test is the approve delegate functionality.
-The CPI guard prevents approving a delegate of a token account with the CPI guard enabled via CPI completely.
+The first CPI Guard we'll test is the approve delegate functionality.
+The CPI Guard prevents approving a delegate of a token account with the CPI Guard enabled via CPI completely.
 It's important to note that you can approve a delegate on a CPI Guarded account, just not with a CPI.
 To do so, you must send an instruction directly to the `Token Extensions Program` from a client rather than via another program.

 Before we write our test, we need to take a look at the program code we are testing.
 The `prohibited_approve_account` instruction is what we'll be targeting here.